opendocsg/slw-judgments-backfill/2014_SGHC_248/report.md

  How much weight the court accords to a marital agreement depends on the division under the agreement as well as the facts of the case, which means that not only the terms but also the parties’ conduct surrounding the making and the execution of the agreement would be scrutinised.
 In addition, the court will look at the marital agreement in light of the other factors set out in section 112(2). ...

-12     Furthermore, in _AQS v AQR_ [2012] SGCA 3, Chao Hick Tin JA noted at [35] that the parties’ agreement made in contemplation of divorce could not be decisive.
+12     Furthermore, in _AQS v AQR_ <span class="citation">[2012] SGCA 3</span>, Chao Hick Tin JA noted at [35] that the parties’ agreement made in contemplation of divorce could not be decisive.
 The husband submits that the

 DOS should not be given weight because: [note: 12]